-Some might say that a gas water heater is a dated technology, but today’s gas water heaters are more energy-efficient than ever before.
+Some might say that a gas water heater is a dated technology, but today’s models are more energy-efficient than ever before.
 This is especially true for models that have an Energy Star rating.
 With a storage tank that can provide you with immediate access to 100+ gallons of hot water, you and everyone in your family can take care of your needs without worrying about flow rates or temperature changes.

 If you do wish to upgrade from a tank, there are some high-quality gas tankless water heaters that are worth considering as well.

 - 1 All the Best Gas Water Heaters in One Chart